lipanski/spaced/README.md

 # Spaced

-A web app to improve your memory by using the spaced repetition method.
+A web app to help you improve your memory by using the spaced repetition method.

 ## Installation